microsoftgraph/msgraph-community-samples/samples/android-java-connect-rest/README.md

 # Connect Sample for Android Using the Microsoft Graph REST endpoint

 Use Microsoft Graph to access a user’s Microsoft account data from within an Android app.
 This sample uses the Microsoft Graph REST endpoint to work with the data, and uses the Azure AD v2.0 endpoint for authentication of users of personal or work or school accounts.
+It also uses the [OIDCAndroidLib](https://github.com/Azure-Samples/active-directory-android-native-oidcandroidlib-v2) authentication library.

 > NOTE: See **[microsoftgraph/android-java-connect-rest-sample](https://github.com/microsoftgraph/android-java-connect-rest-sample)** for the sample.
 This entry simply cross-references that sample.